marijnh/Eloquent-JavaScript/08_error.md

 If exceptions always zoomed right down to the bottom of the stack, they would not be of much use.
 They'd just provide a novel way to blow up your program.
-Their power lies in the fact that you can set “obstacles” along the stack to _catch_ the exception as it is zooming down.
+Their power lies in the fact that you can set "obstacles" along the stack to _catch_ the exception as it is zooming down.
 Once you've caught an exception, you can do something with it to address the problem, and then continue to run the program.